pieterjanvc/mgs2amr/readme.txt

     1: General progress is posted to stdout
     2: All available details are posted to stdout

-Special case when resumiing an exisiting pipleline
+Special case when resuming an existing pipeline
  -p Provide only a pipelineId (found in file called pipelineId in temp/output folder).
      Use if an error occurred and you like to resume from a specific temp file All other parameters but verbose will be ignored